Pros and Cons of Taking a Gap Year

 The “Gap Year” is a relatively new concept we’ve heard more and more as Gen Z students exit high school and decide what to do next.
-Though the traditional path is to either go to college or get straight to work, the gap year has presented itself as the in-between period for self-discovery and exploration.
+Though the traditional path is to either go to college or get straight to work, taking a gap year after high school has presented itself as the in-between period for self-discovery and exploration.
 But what exactly is a gap year, and how does one decide if it’s the path for them?

 A gap year is a year students take before post-high school education (whether college or trade school), to volunteer, gain work experience, travel the world, or just gain real-world experience life experience outside of a classroom.
 The idea of this year is to explore life after spending 13 years of primary school to point students in the right direction.

-Exploring the world, trying a job you’ve never done before, or discovering your love for connecting with people are all examples of priceless life experiences.
+Exploring the world, trying a job you’ve never done before, or discovering your love for connecting with people are all examples of priceless life experiences a gap year can offer.
 Before true responsibilities settle in, gaining more experiential notches in your belt will help you become a more well-rounded member of society.

 “It’s not about what you know, it’s about who you know.”
 Understandably, this popular saying doesn’t truly become clear until later in life.
 However, if you plant the seeds of networking early on, the reality that “who you know” can quite literally change your life (for better or worse).
 Networking in spaces you hope to be in the future will not only motivate you to keep going but can also get you to where you want to go a lot faster down the road.
 Gap year or not – start now.